reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 1. The server should appear in the list.
 You may need to select **Refresh** to see the update, and it might take a few minutes.

+   > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+    > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
+    > - Hit the Validate button for the corresponding task.
+    > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ### Task 4: Access the KQL testing area

 In this task, you will access a Log Analytics environment where you can practice writing KQL statements.